Benefits of Shavasana, the yoga meditation for relaxation

 How to start meditating with Headspace

-If you’re looking to start a meditation practice, the Headspace app offers a 10-day beginner’s course on the essentials of meditation — available for free.
+Start your meditation practice with a 10-day beginner’s course — available in the Headspace app during your free trial.
 Or, you can explore the whole library of content, covering everything from sleep and compassion to anger and focus.
 Headspace also offers mini-meditations — most are 3 minutes or shorter — if you have only a short time to relax.

 READ NEXT: 33 of the best quotes about meditation